 This post is the second part of our weekend road trip through Northern Bavaria.
-The trip started in Bamberg (check our post about Bamberg here), one of the UNESCO World Heritage sites of Germany.
-From there, we parted to our second destination: Nuremberg.
+The trip started in Bamberg (check our post about Bamberg here), a UNESCO World Heritage site.
+From there, we parted to our next destination: Nuremberg.

 We arrived in Nuremberg (Nürnberg in German) late afternoon.
 We had elected Nuremberg as the city where we'd sleep since it was the furthest city we wanted to visit.
 We took a night walk around the old-town in search of a restaurant to have dinner and visited it in daylight the following day.